-One in four (24 percent) persons age 16 to 64 have driven a motor vehicle within two hours of consuming alcohol in the past year.
-Males are more likely to exhibit such behaviors than females (37 vs 15 percent), and this pattern is found across all races and ethnicities.
+One in four persons (24%) age 16 to 64 has driven a motor vehicle within two hours of consuming alcohol in the past year.
+Males are more likely to exhibit such behaviors than females (37 vs. 15 percent), and this pattern is found across all races and ethnicities.
 There are some differences among racial and ethnic groups in drinking and driving attitudes and behaviors.
-More than a quarter (28 percent) of white, non-Hispanic persons, which make up the largest sample, are more likely than any other racial group to report having driven within 2 hours of consuming alcohol in the past month.
-American Indian/Eskimos report the second highest prevalence at 21 percent.
-Hispanics, Blacks, and Asians report 17, 16, and 13 percent, respectively, for having driven within two hours after drinking in the past month.
-Whites age 21 to 29 report the highest prevalence of this behavior (37 percent), which is almost twice the rate for other racial groups.
+More than a quarter twenty-eight percent (28%) of white, non-Hispanic persons, which make up the largest sample, are more likely than any other racial group to report having driven within two (2) hours of consuming alcohol in the past month.
+American Indian/Eskimos report the second highest prevalence at twenty-one percent (21%).
+Hispanics, Blacks, and Asians report 17%, 16%, and 13%, respectively, for having driven within two hours after drinking in the past month.
+Whites age 21 to 29 reports the highest prevalence of this behavior thirty-seven percent (37%), which is almost twice the rate for other racial groups.

-Those who said they have driven within two hours after drinking any alcohol report an average of 11 such trips in the past year (males 14.4 vs females 5.9 trips).
-Whites account for 84 percent of all monthly trips, while this groups comprises 77 percent of the 16 to 64 year old population.
-The percentages for monthly alcohol trips and population are: Blacks -- 5 and 9 percent; Hispanics -- 5 and 7 percent; Asian Americans -- 1 and 2 percent; and Native Americans and Eskimos -- 3 and 2 percent.
+Those who said they have driven within two hours after drinking any alcohol report an average of eleven (11) such trips in the past year (males 14.4 vs. females 5.9 trips).
+Whites account for eighty-four percent (84%) of all monthly trips, while this group comprises seventy-seven percent (77%) of the 16 to 64 year old population.
+The percentages for monthly alcohol trips and population are: Blacks (5% - 9%); Hispanics (5% - 7%); Asian Americans (1% - 2%); and Native Americans and Eskimos (2% - 3%).

-About 52 percent of drinking drivers have other passengers with them during these trips for an average of 0.79 passengers per trip.
-Blacks are least likely to travel with passengers (42 percent with an average of 0.67 passengers), whites (52 percent with 0.77 passengers), and others (56 percent with 1.1 passengers).
+About fifty-two percent (52%) of drinking drivers have other passengers with them during these trips for an average of 0.79 passengers per trip.
+Blacks are least likely to travel with passengers forty-two percent (42%) with an average of 0.67 passengers, whites fifty-two percent (52%) with 0.77 passengers, and others fifty-six percent (56%) with 1.1 passengers.

 Drinking-driving trips average 16.1 miles from origin to destination.
-Black drinker-drivers report the farthest driving distances at 21 miles on average, whites report 16.6 miles, and others report 8.4 miles.
+Black drinking-drivers report the farthest driving distances at twenty-one (21) miles on average, whites report 16.6 miles, and others report 8.4 miles.